Psychology Degrees, Schools, and Careers in New York

 Buffalo Psychology Degrees, Schools, and Careers

 New York’s second-largest city doesn't have nearly the same number of psychology employment opportunities as the New York City-area has, but there are still plenty of options for people looking to start their psychology career in the Buffalo-Niagara Falls Metropolitan Division.
-According to the United States Bureau of Labor Statistics, as of May 2014, the Buffalo-Niagara Falls Metropolitan area had nearly 480 clinical, counseling, or school psychologists and they were earning an average annual wage of $71,020.
+According to the United States Bureau of Labor Statistics, as of May 2022, the Buffalo-Niagara Falls Metropolitan area had about 500 professional psychologists earning average annual wages between $81,760 and $111,550.
 These numbers show that while Buffalo’s psychological community pales in comparison to the one in New York City, it still offers many chances to start a career and make a living in the field of psychology.

 There are also a number of reputable psychology schools in Buffalo starting with the State University of New York at Buffalo, which has a renowned psychology PhD program.
 Canisius College and Niagara University are the next largest and most well-known universities in the Buffalo area and both have offer a variety of psychology degrees to interested students.
 Community colleges such as Erie Community College and Niagara County Community College don’t receive as much attention or praise for their programs but both offer rigorous psychology classes that can help put a student on the right track towards a degree.

 Despite being a slightly smaller city than Buffalo, the Rochester metropolitan area is home to about as many psychologists as its neighbor to the West.
 According to the BLS, as of May 2022, Rochester had 600 employed psychologists in the area and those psychologists were earning an annual average wage between $71,460 and $97,760 depending on specialty.